LiamSElbourne/LiamSElbourne.github.io/_pages/research.md

 ### Works in Progress

-1. "Seeing is Believing: Extreme Weather and Public Perceptions of Climate Change in the United States"
+1. "Seeing is believing: Extreme weather and public perceptions of climate change in the United States"
-2. "Local Weather, Spatial Spillovers, and Public Perceptions of Climate Change in Canada"
+2. "Local weather, spatial spillovers, and public perceptions of climate change in Canada"
+3. "An MRP approach to evaluating cold injury in cool-climate wine regions"

 ### Other Projects